CTlll-SQIsign/CTlll-SQIsign/README.md

 Runs tests ensuring that BKZ reduces all lattices in the `inputs.h` file.

-The tests verify that the bound from Minkowski's second theorem and the bound on the shortest ector are respected.
+The tests verify that the bound from Minkowski's second theorem and the bound on the shortest vector are respected.
 Furthermore, it is veriied that the output is a basis of the same lattice then the input.

 Compile and run it with `make test`

 Requires `inputs.h` (with corresponding `inputs.c`or datafile), `bkz_constants.h`, `lll_constants.c` and `limbnum.h`to be generated correctly and consistently.

 If `DATA_FILE` and `LATTICE_DATA_NUMBER` are defined in `inputs.h`, it the script will be compiled so that it uses these.
-The lattices in the data file are assumed to be integral ideals of the give quaternion algebra.
+The lattices in the data file are assumed to be integral ideals of the given quaternion algebra.
 If one of these macros is undefined, the compiler will check if `LATTICE_NUMBER` is defined and use the lattices from `LATTICE_LIST`.
 To be run on LLL instead or in addition to BKZ, the `BKZ_TEST` and `LLL_TEST` can be used as described above.

 ### Benchmark